 Azusa | 305 E. Gladstone | After 1961 | [21] |

 The last store, Sherman Oaks, closed in 1990.
-Despite Quigley's calling itself a department store over the years, the Los Angeles Times put Quigley's squarely in the category of variety store.
-The newspaper reported that the staff prided itself on the slogan, "if you can’t find it any place else, Quigley’s has it."[22]
+Despite Quigley's calling itself a department store over the years, the Los Angeles Times put it squarely in the category of variety store.
+The newspaper reported that the staff prided itself on the slogan, "If you can’t find it any place else, Quigley’s has it."[22]